- Kam's Roast Goose The crispiest, juiciest roast goose in the territory.

 - Aberdeen Fish Market Yee Hope Seafood Restaurant Seafood feast inside a wholesale fish market.

-- Little Bao Hong Kong's most raved about fusion invention is this fist-sized Asian burger bao.
+- Little Bao Hong Kong's most raved-about fusion invention is this fist-sized Asian burger bao (bun).

-- Sun Hing Restaurant Point at dim sum baskets and sit down to trough; don't miss the salty-sweet custard buns.
+- Sun Hing Restaurant Point at dim-sum baskets and sit down to eat; don't miss the salty-sweet custard buns.